 Here’s another advantage.
 In the past, if a seller had wanted to promote the sales of multiple products, it would have required first creating a promotion.
 On the product page, the copy describing the item would be in tiny, difficult to read text, and occasionally the buyer would have to enter in complicated codes to access the listing.
 With the Amazon virtual product bundle, all of that is gone.

 Now, there’s the potential to get more real estate for your keywords.
 Since the new bundle is a stand-alone ASIN, you can run promotions to the product using Search Find Buy, or other tactics like using Helium 10’s Portals in order to increase the page ranking.

 I have found that sometimes you’ll receive additional Amazon “love” in your rankings as soon as it’s launched if one of the individual components is doing well for the keyword.

-I created a bundle tonight in one of my test accounts.
+I created a bundle recently in one of my test accounts.
 The main product in the bundle, for a keyword that has 1300 estimated searches is page one, position two.
 As SOON as I uploaded the new bundle, Helium 10’s Keyword Tracker showed that it was on page one, position 20.

 An hour later, it climbed to number 17!